mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 &nbsp;
 ```

-Finally, phasor measurements need to be defined.
-The question is how to obtain measurement values.
-In this example, AC power flow results will be used to generate synthetic measurements.
+Finally, we define the phasor measurements.
+The remaining question is how to obtain their values.
+In this example, we use AC power flow results to generate synthetic measurements.

 ---

 ##### AC Power Flow
 AC power flow analysis requires generator and load data.
-The system configuration is shown in Figure 3.
+Figure 3 shows the system configuration.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/examples/pmuStateEstimation/6bus_acpf.svg" width="450" class="my-svg"/>